Floods, blackouts and gas shortages: Florida faces headwinds in the wake of hurricanes Helene and Milton

 • Flooding remains a threat along swollen rivers: Milton’s deluge has left behind several bloated, slow-to-recede rivers across central and north Florida, following a pattern seen during other tropical storms and hurricanes that have approached the state in recent years.
 High water drains slowly across Florida’s flat terrain, which has prolonged the flooding and prompted several of the rescues that continue Saturday.
 CNN meteorologists said areas near Tampa downstream of the Hillsborough River, which remained at major flood stage early Saturday, may face more flooding in the coming days.
 A flood warning was issued for the Alafia River in Lithia, east of hard-hit Tampa, as it crossed major flood stage Thursday and exceeded more than 24 feet on Friday.
 The Anclote River, north of Clearwater, and the St. Johns River, between Orlando and Daytona Beach, both approaching new all-time records, are expected to remain at major flood stage through the weekend.
 Several people trapped in flooded homes were among the more than 1,200 people rescued statewide since Milton’s landfall.
 In Hillsborough County, first responders have rescued 730 people and 111 pets.

-• Millions still without power: The number of Florida customers still in the dark dropped by more than a million between Thursday morning and Friday afternoon, signaling progress by energy companies working to restore electricity across the state, but just under 2 million remained without power by early Saturday according to PowerOutage.us.
+• Millions still without power: The number of Florida customers still in the dark dropped by more than a million between Thursday morning and Friday afternoon, signaling progress by energy companies working to restore electricity across the state, but 1.4 million remained without power by Saturday afternoon, according to PowerOutage.us.
 An outage left the sewer system in Sanibel, Florida, out of order by Friday, prompting the city manager to urge residents not to use their toilets or showers.
+As of 3 p.m.
+Saturday, power had already been restored for 2.65 million customers, according to Gov. Ron DeSantis.

-• Gasoline shortage continues across the state: Gasoline was hard to come by in the Tampa Bay area as an ongoing fuel shortage wiped out the supply to more than three in four gas stations in the area by Friday afternoon, according to gas price-tracking platform GasBuddy.
+• Gasoline shortage continues across the state: Gasoline was hard to come by in the Tampa Bay area as an ongoing fuel shortage wiped out the supply to more than three out of four gas stations in the area by Friday afternoon, according to gas price-tracking platform GasBuddy.
 Across Florida, nearly 30% of stations were without fuel, with 77.5% of those shortages reported in the Tampa-St. Petersburg area.
-The state’s authorities were working to distribute fuel “as fast as humanly possible,” said Gov. Ron DeSantis, who added Friday the state still had an inventory of 1 million gallons of gas.
+The state’s authorities were working to distribute fuel “as fast as humanly possible,” said DeSantis.
+More than 37.3 million gallons of fuel will be offloaded at Florida ports by noon on Saturday, the state’s Division of Emergency Management director Kevin Guthrie said during a news conference.
+Three public fuel sites in Plant City, Bradenton and St. Petersburg have been opened so far, with more coming, where customers can receive 10 gallons of gas each for free, DeSantis said during the Saturday news conference.
+“We have right now 25 Florida Highway Patrol escorts to rush in the fuel tankers from the port, and so those are being brought in to fill out the stations,” DeSantis said.

 • Airports, ocean ports and theme parks reopening: Tampa International Airport has reopened after service was suspended three days, while Sarasota Bradenton International Airport will remain closed until 9 a.m.
 ET Wednesday as crews work to address damage caused by the storm.
 The Coast Guard has reopened some ports in Florida, as well as several ports in Georgia and South Carolina, although many Florida ports were still closed as of Friday.
 Meanwhile, Walt Disney World, Aquatica Orlando, Discovery Cove and SeaWorld Orlando theme parks have resumed welcoming visitors.
 Busch Gardens Tampa Bay and Adventure Island, however, will remain closed on Saturday.